 Critical electrical safety requirements:

-- Proper initial installation meeting code requirements.
+- Proper installation meeting code requirements

-- Regular inspection and testing of electrical systems.
+- Regular inspection and testing of electrical systems

-- Strict adherence to lockout-tagout procedures.
+- Strict adherence to lockout-tagout procedures

 CMMS role in electrical safety compliance: